 It’s important to establish strong communication between you and your partner, and if you feel that there’s anything that makes you feel uncomfortable, let them know your partner.

-Having someone in your life whom you trust and openly communicate with them can make a big difference in recovering from past traumas and making sure you enjoy the sexual activity.
+Having someone in your life whom you trust and openly communicate with them can make a big difference in recovering from past traumas and making sure you enjoy the romantic activity.

 6. Dealing with insecurities.